The health, safety and well-being of our Four Villages’ clients, staff, volunteers and community is our top priority.

 - We are screening all clients who want to schedule an appointment, or who come in for a scheduled appointment, to ensure that clients feeling unwell with flu-like symptoms are identified early while helping them to access the right services

-- Please cooperate with the screening and be honest and up front about your symptoms, exposure and travel history to not put our office or community at risk.
+- Please cooperate with the screening and be honest and up front about your symptoms, exposure and travel history to not put our staff or community at risk.

 - We have introduced enhanced cleaning protocols in both of our locations, with focus on high traffic and high contact areas.